 - If the taste is too bitter, add pineapple, orange, or banana

-- Natural sweeteners like honey and pure maple syrup work great in smoothies
+- Natural sweeteners, like raw honey, dates, and pure maple syrup work great in smoothies

-- Avocado can add creaminess to a smoothie, not to mention a load of nutrition
+- Avocado can add creaminess to a smoothie

 - The riper the banana, the sweeter the shake